lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 where I define an anonymous function that accepts two inputs `x, y` and returns their multiplication `x*y`.
 Running the test suite I can see that all the test pass, so my refactoring is correct.

-TDD RULE NUMBER 6 - Never refactor without tests.
+T> # TDD RULE NUMBER 6
+T> Never refactor without tests.

 ## Step 7 - Division